EdwardDeaver/ControlMyLights/README.md

    - red:  Int - Red value of color
    - green: Int - Green value of color
    - blue: Blue value of color

+2. SocketIO (/internalcolordata)
+   - source: String - source of the data (ex.
+Twitch, website)
+   - username: String - username of person who sent the message
+   - validColor: Boolean  - Was it a valid color or not
+   - hex: Boolean  - was it a hex color
+   - color: String - hex color data
+   - red:  Int - Red value of color
+   - green: Int - Green value of color
+   - blue: Blue value of color
+   - date: DateTime value (GMT)

+### External NodeJS Server:
+In order to do analytics after the fact I needed to collect a minimum amount of user data.
+In this case I wanted to know if it is one person making a lot of actions or a few users.
+So initially I was going to send IP address that were from the POST request but due to unease about the direct tracking of users and being unsure if I could keep the data private over SocketIO I made a MD5 Hash of the IP Addresses.
+This way I can still see individual user activity without any identifying information.
+Initially I tried to pass the IP address through an AES symmetric crypto but due to speed issues I abandoned this idea (the functions were too slow for the post request thread and wouldn't resolve in time).

+1. POST ( /colorsubmit)(CORS protected)
+   - colorHex: String - 6 character hex string

+2. SocketIO(
+   - "userHash": MD5 of IP ADDRESS,
+   - "hexCode": 7 character hex string "#AABBCC"